What’s New On Spotify In 2022: The Latest Updates And Features

 On the other hand, fans of BTS, Charli XCX, Lauv, Megan Thee Stallion, Tai Verdes, Xamã, Camilo, Diplo, Angèle, Badshah, Kim Loaiza, CRO, Benjamin Ingrosso and other musicians just need to click the link in their names, and Spotify will merge the artists’ preferences of music with your playlist.
 This will help you to ‘blend’ with these artists and learn about their creative influences.

 Spotify is always brimming with creative and original content to provide the best audio experience to its users.
 But now, Spotify is looking at playlists created by its users and influencers.

-Throughout April, Spotify will be testing the Featured Curators pilot that will highlight popular user playlists existing on the platform along with playlists created by Spotify.
+In April, Spotify started testing the Featured Curators pilot that will highlight popular user playlists existing on the platform along with playlists created by Spotify.

 While this feature is made available for certain curators, who have established followings and popular playlists on the recommended in-app and its homepage, it will be upgraded throughout the testing period.

 At the Spotify ‘Stream On’ virtual event in February 2021, the company had announced that Spotify HiFi will be rolled out for its users later that year.
 However, Spotify CEO Daniel Ek, during their quarterly and annual earnings release in February 2022, hinted at a further delay of the HiFi subscription tier over licensing issues.